cloudbustinguk/ptycho-xrdp-x11vnc/README.md

 This is to serve as the base image for a Ptychography application, and is probably not for general purpose, unless you like vintage fvwm2 widgets (who doesn't..?).

+Will need MATLAB mounted into the container.

 **This image does not include any ptychographical solver application - which are subject to patent law**

+**This image does not include MATLAB, which is the property of The Mathworks, Inc**

 The paper relating to the `ptychoshelves` application is [here](http://scripts.iucr.org/cgi-bin/paper?zy5001)